lorenzosquadrani/RobertasTree/README.rst

 Regression
 ----------
 Suppose you have to tackle a regression task.
-To each training sample a target in a certain value range (a,b) is assigned.
+To each training sample a target in a certain value range ``(a,b)`` is assigned.
-You can convert the task to a classification task with an arbitrary number of classes N, using RobertasTree dataset utils.
+You can convert the task to a classification task with an arbitrary number of classes ``N``, using RobertasTree dataset utils.

 .. code-block:: python